stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 ## Context

-We are transitioning Stackrox Scanner to use [ClairCore](https://github.com/quay/claircore) as its underlying scanning engine.
-The goal is to align vulnerability scanning results between Quay/Clair and Stackrox.
+We are transitioning StackRox Scanner to use [ClairCore](https://github.com/quay/claircore) as its underlying scanning engine.
+The goal is to align vulnerability scanning results between Quay/Clair and StackRox.
 The transition will be gradual, starting with container image scanning.
 During this period, the existing Scanner (ScannerV2) and the new ClairCore-based Scanner (ScannerV4) will be simultaneously deployed.

 The move to ClairCore and the adoption of ScannerV4 bring the need for new API definitions.
 Also, ClairCore allows for Clair deployment modes that better support the secured cluster use-case (local scanning), horizontal scalability, and high-availability scenarios.
 The new APIs ideally should align with ClairCore's capabilities while minimizing changes in Central.